hnahtneyugn/cifar100-image-classification/README.md

 ## Usage

-Read `cifar100_DenseNet_BC.ipynb` for my implementation of DenseNet-BC (Bottleneck - Compression) on the CIFAR-100 dataset, with final accuracy.
+Read `cifar100_DenseNet_BC.ipynb` for my implementation of DenseNet-BC (Bottleneck - Compression) on the CIFAR-100 dataset, with final accuracy of 75.34%.
 The model is not pre-trained, but rebuilt from scratch and trained on an NVIDIA RTX 3060.